10 UX/UI Design Portfolio Examples to Inspire You (Updated for 2026)

 Benefits of Having a UX Design Portfolio

-• Opportunities to Demonstrate Expertise: Your portfolio is a platform to highlight your design process, problem-solving skills, and innovative solutions as a UX designer.
+• Demonstrate Your Process: Your portfolio is a platform to highlight your design process, problem-solving skills, and way of thinking as a UX or product designer.

-• Stand Out in a Competitive Market: A well-organized and visually appealing portfolio sets you apart from other designers.
+• Stand Out in a Competitive Market: A well-organized and visually appealing portfolio sets you apart from other designers applying for the same role.

 What Should I Include In My UX Portfolio?